CODARcode/MGARD/README.md

 # MGARD [![build status][push workflow badge]][push workflow] [![format status][format workflow badge]][format workflow]

 MGARD (MultiGrid Adaptive Reduction of Data) is a technique for multilevel lossy compression of scientific data based on the theory of multigrid methods.
-This is an experimental C++ implementation for integration with existing software; use at your own risk!
 We encourage you to [make a GitHub issue][issue form] if you run into any problems using MGARD, have any questions or suggestions, etc.

 [push workflow]: https://github.com/CODARcode/MGARD/actions/workflows/build.yml